 Include the following information:

-- the minimum purity of the active constituent (in grams per kilogram [g/kg] or grams per litre [g/L], as appropriate, on a dry-weight basis), as well as the ratio of the content of isomers or diastereoisomers (where relevant)
+- The minimum purity of the active constituent (in grams per kilogram [g/kg] or grams per litre [g/L], as appropriate, on a dry-weight basis), as well as the ratio of the content of isomers or diastereoisomers (where relevant)

-- if the active constituent is a manufacturing concentrate, include the minimum concentration of the active constituent in the manufacturing concentrate, as well as the minimum purity of the active constituent and the maximum content of all impurities on a dry-weight (diluent or additive-free) basis, and the content of diluents and/or any additives in g/kg or g/L
+- If the active constituent is a manufacturing concentrate, include the minimum concentration of the active constituent in the manufacturing concentrate, as well as the minimum purity of the active constituent and the maximum content of all impurities on a dry-weight (diluent or additive-free) basis, and the content of diluents and/or any additives in g/kg or g/L

-- the chemical names, with company code numbers (where applicable), CAS registry numbers (where they exist), empirical formula, molecular weight and structural formula for all identified impurities.
+- The chemical names, with company code numbers (where applicable), CAS registry numbers (where they exist), empirical formula, molecular weight and structural formula for all identified impurities

 You should specify the minimum purity of the active constituent and the maximum content of each impurity on the previously and recently manufactured batch analysis results from the manufacturer.
-We recommend that you provide an analysis of at least five batches, manufactured within the past five years, as this provides some statistical certainty on the reliability of the data and also demonstrates that the manufacturer is currently capable of producing the active constituent.
+We recommend that you provide an analysis of at least five batches, manufactured within the past 5 years, as this provides some statistical certainty on the reliability of the data and also demonstrates that the manufacturer is currently capable of producing the active constituent.